Wednesday 9 November 2011

 Titles:

 For our titles we decided that the teacher would write 'featuring' on the board, then we would edit in names of characters afterwards.
 Our idea would be that the teacher says 'you may begin your lines', and a split screen would show the three girls writing their names and the characters they are playing.
 For the titles at the beginning, we decided on a simple black screen and white writing showing who edited, filmed and featured in the opening.
+Introducing main characters:

 The character's are introduced when the teacher says 'you may begin your lines', the camera then pans round the classroom which then stops at the characters, showing them bored.
 As they are in detention is may suggest that the girls are rebellious and don't follow school rules.